adore/daylight/doc/develop.md

 #### Read Only Attributes

-There are cases when you want to expose data from the model as read only attributes where they cannot be updatedd.
-These cases are when the attribute
+There are cases when you want to expose data from the model as read only attributes so they cannot be updatedd.
+These cases are when the attribute is:
-is:
 * Evaluated and not stored in the database
 * Stored into the database only when computed
 * Readable but should not be updated

 Here we have a `Post` object that does all three things.
-Assume there are `updated_at` and `created_at` attributes as well.
+Assume there are `updated_at` and `created_at` immutable attributes as well.

   ````ruby
     class Post < ActiveRecord::Base